TAGC-NetworkBiology/BactMentha-DB/Readme.md

 ## `Preparation`

-Here is the default structure of the folder `BactMentha_DB`:
+Here is the default structure of the folder `BactMentha-DB`:

 ```bash
 .